chills-7-ds/python-crafting-grounds/00_basics/02_banksim/README.md

 # Goal

 To demonstrate the core concepts of **error handling**, **loops**, and **functions** in Python through a practical scenario.
-Focus is on catching user mistakes without crashing the app and structuring a clean, menu-based CLI application.
+Focus is on catching user mistakes (like invalid numbers, empty names, and duplicate accounts) without crashing the app and structuring a clean, menu-based CLI application.

 # Tech Stack